fanjeffrey/microsoft/docker-library/apache-php-mysql/README.md

 The builtin MariaDB server uses port 3306.

 ## The Builtin phpMyAdmin Site
-If you're using the builtin MariaDB, you can access the builtin phpMyAdmin site with a URL like below:
+we're using the builtin MariaDB default, so you can access the builtin phpMyAdmin site with a URL like below:

 **http://hostname[:port]/phpmyadmin**